 When we started these discussions at DBS, we knew it wasn’t enough to just talk about the importance of digital accessibility; we had to live it, to exemplify it.
 Improving the accessibility and compliance of our own website was a natural first step in achieving that.

 Stay tuned.
 We’ve got more great information coming out to help explain the what, the why, and the how around digital accessibility.
 In addition to our accessible web design, we’ll also be announcing some new service offerings in the accessible email and accessible marketing space.

 There are very few companies out there that specialize in developing websites that are ADA compliant.
 Depending on who you choose, it can be outrageously expensive.

-We think it shouldn’t be cost prohibitive to make the web a fair and inclusive place.
+At DBS, we believe it shouldn’t be cost prohibitive to make the web a fair and inclusive place.